microsoft/atlas-design/site/src/components/form.md

 ##### Hiding the validation banner

-If there is a need to hide the validation banner on top of the form apply a `data-hide-validation-banner` attribute to the `form`.
+If there is a need to hide the validation banner on top of the form, we can apply the `data-hide-validation-banner` attribute to the `form`.

 ```html
 <form